Provides a way to write effectful code using generator functions, simplifying

 Details

-The option function wraps the success or failure of an effect within the
+This function wraps the outcome of an effect in an Option type.
+If the

 @see ― either for a version that uses Either instead.